 The battery could slide out if the retainer is not in place.
-Truck operation can be affected if the battery is able to shift.
 Check that the retainer is installed and secure.

 BATTERY SIZE AND WEIGHT IS IMPORTANT

 Make certain you use the correct size and weight battery.
 Never operate a truck that has an underweight or undersized battery installed.